1. Home

 Debates in the Illinois Senate Race Had National Significance

-When Abraham Lincoln and Stephen A. Douglas met in a series of seven debates while running for a Senate seat from Illinois they fiercely debated the critical issue of the day, slavery.
-The debates elevated Lincoln's profile, helping to push him toward his run for president two years later, though Douglas would actually win the 1858 Senate election.
+When Abraham Lincoln and Stephen A. Douglas met in a series of seven debates while running for a Senate seat from Illinois they fiercely argued the critical issue of the day, the institution of enslavement.
+The debates elevated Lincoln's profile, helping to push him toward his run for president two years later.
+Douglas, however, would actually win the 1858 Senate election.

 Lincoln and Douglas Were Eternal Rivals